Responsibilities of the job include:

 Experienced assistants may also work on a self-employed or freelance basis, particularly within the independent sector.
-Vacancies are advertised online on sites such as Ideas Tap, in newspapers, and specialist publications such as The Knowledge and Campaign as well as their online equivalents.
+Vacancies are advertised online, in newspapers and in specialist publications such as The Knowledge and Campaign as well as their online equivalents.

 Networking, job shadowing, speculative applications and sector research are advised.
 Directories such as Kays Production Manual can provide useful contact information.
 Some employers, including the BBC, operate graduate training and/or work experience schemes, for which early applications are advisable.

 There are routes into this profession for both university graduates and school leavers.